kundudeb/kundudeb.github.io/index.md

 To know about my teaching philosophy you can read my [teaching statement](teaching%20statement.pdf).

+## Service

+I am a member of the UBC [Math Department's Equity, Diversity, and Inclusion Committee](https://www.math.ubc.ca/about-our-department/equity-diversity-and-inclusion) for the academic year 2021-22.

 ## Outreach

 I was a mentor for the [University of Toronto High School Mentorship Program](http://mathplus.math.utoronto.ca/home/mentorship).<br/>